joannecheng/joannecheng.github.io/_posts/2024-03-29-elixir-then.markdown

   |> cond_then(cond2, &Map.put(&1, :b, 2))
 ```

-Even though we aren't saving any lines of code with this approach, using `|>` and `then` describes the shape of the problem more accurately than pattern matching.
+Even though we aren't saving lines of code with this approach, this approach focuses on using function composition to help us transform our data into the
-Our problem here is an example where we need to transform data from one shape into another.
+shape we want.
+By applying functional programming concepts,
+our code becomes much more easy to maintain.
-This approach makes our logic more easily maintainable, we can add additional conditionals or change the initial value without changing existing case statements.
+We can add additional conditionals or change the initial value without changing existing case statements.

 Data transformations are not specific to Clojure, they're a core part of functional programming philosopy.
 However, I noticed that this way of thinking may not be natural for those new to functional programming, especially if the language has a flexible, forgiving syntax,